arvinder0603/ERA-V2-ASSIGNMENT-6/README.md

+#Under I have explain code linewise and function wise too

 from __future__ import print_function              |
 import torch                                       |
 import torch.nn as nn                               Here we have imported all the libraries required for Our CNN    TORCH  LIBRARY USED FOR OUR MODEL